crammond/FaceInvaders/README.md

 ## Running

-I believe Eclipse 4.16 is the latest version with Java Applet support and can be downloaded [here](https://www.eclipse.org/downloads/packages/release/2020-06/r).
+Eclipse 4.16 is the latest version this has been tested with and can be downloaded [here](https://www.eclipse.org/downloads/packages/release/2020-06/r).

-After opening the project, click the dropdown next to the Green run button and Select Run As > Java Applet.
+After opening the project, select the project root, click the dropdown next to the Green run button and Select Run As > Java Application.